 Our science team collects information about plants, animals and habitats across the state.

 Native plants and animals are vulnerable to ecological threats.
 These species are just a few currently at risk in our region.

 Our scientific understanding of Pennsylvania’s natural world helps us prioritize conservation projects and maximize the impact of our work throughout the region.
 The Conservancy uses this information to directly protect biodiversity by buying or easing land.
 We also work closely with other organizations, state agencies and partners who use our information to guide their efforts to conserve species and habitats across the state.

 - Vernal pools are unique seasonal wetlands and landowners can help us protect these important natural communities.

-With each field season, our science staff documents hundreds of plants, animals and natural communities across the state.
+Each field season, our science staff documents hundreds of plants, animals and natural communities across the state.
 As we collect this data, we sometimes find new discoveries, such as new or returning native species.
-We will continue to share these discoveries with you.
+Stay tuned as we share these exciting discoveries with you!

 We want to share what we’ve discovered through conservation science.
 There are several ways for you to get involved, whether you’re interested in volunteer opportunities, citizen science or continuing education.

 - Nature provides the best classroom.
-High school students can join us for a hands-on science camp this summer.
+High school students can earn two college credits during our summer science institute.
 EYE Con provides students with fun, unique experiences in field biology, and introduces students to post-secondary opportunities in resource conservation.

 - The Western Pennsylvania Conservancy is a partner of the Allegheny Bird Conservation Alliance and BirdSafe Pittsburgh.
 Learn more about bird conservation efforts in Allegheny County.